-1. The Club shall be opened daily between 7.30 and 23.00.
-It will be expected that play will cease on both the Tennis and Squash/Racketball courts by 22.30.
-Members must vacate the premises promptly once the club has closed and leave the Clubhouse and Car Park in a quiet and orderly manner.
+1. The Club shall be open daily between 7.30am and 11.00pm (with the exception of the Gym which opens at 6.30am see Section ‘P’).
+It will be expected that play will cease on both the Tennis and Squash/Racketball courts by 10.30pm.
+Members must vacate the premises promptly once the Club has closed and leave the Clubhouse and Car Park in a quiet and orderly manner.

 2. The Club will be closed on Christmas Day, Boxing Day and New Year’s Day.
 The Club will be open for the use of all facilities on other Bank Holidays for a restricted period as determined by the Bar Manager.

 3. The Board or any delegated representative of the Board shall have the power to restrict admission to, or close, any part of the Club premises during normal hours of opening; such admission not to be unreasonably withheld.

 1. The Bar Staff, whether employees of the Club or voluntary help, shall have power to refuse to serve alcoholic liquors to any person at their absolute discretion.

 2. The purchase & supply of intoxicating liquor for the Club will be under the control of the House & Bar Committee (Secretary, Treasurer & Bar Manager), who may purchase intoxicating liquor from whatever supplier they think fit but will have no power to tie the Club to any particular supplier.

 3. Any profit arising from the trading of the Club will be used for the benefit of the Club as a whole.